 UrbanGR is a BLOG/site providing a data oriented Urbanist view of Grand Rapids, MI.
-Urbanism at its best is a political and sociological perspective oriented towards the numbers; they can tell us what works.

-What is an "Urbanist"?
+What is Urbanism?
+What is an Urbanist?

 An Urbanist believes: